1 min readEnglish

 Mario Rafael Ayala

-Senior Software Engineer with 25+ years of experience.
-Specialist in full-stack web development, digital transformation, and technology education.
-Currently focused on Next.js, TypeScript, and solutions for small businesses.
+Full-Stack AI Engineer with 25+ years of experience.
+Specialist in AI agent development, multi-agent orchestration, and full-stack web development.
+Currently focused on AI-assisted development with Claude Code, Next.js, and TypeScript.